dracupid/nobone/readme.md

  - **<u>param</u>**: `list` { _Array | Function_ }

-    If the list is an array, it should be a list of functions or promises.
-And each function will return a promise.
+    If the list is an array, it should be a list of functions or promises, and each function will return a promise.
     If the list is a function, it should be a iterator that returns a promise, when it returns `undefined`, the iteration ends.